 And while while the wheels are slightly better for minifig bases, they are much better as the bases for flying creatures:

 You can use a much larger selection of wheels here; they can be taller and don't need to fit in a single square if they are the base for a Large creature.
-Try to use the kind of wheels that are a bit wider than the plastic tire, so that only the rubber is touching the table.
+Try to use the kind of wheels where the rubber tires are a bit wider than the plastic hub, so that only the rubber is touching the table.